andrasq/node-qnit/Readme.md

 ### t.expect( count )

 When test function is complete, require that the number of assertions run be equal to count.
-Count must be positive.
-The test will fail if the assertion count is different.
+The test will fail if the number of assertions made differs from the expected assertion count.

 TODO: `expect` does not wait any additional time for the test to complete

+#### t.ok( condition, [message] )

+assert that the condition is truthy, else fail the test.
+Also available as `t.assert()`

+#### t.fail( )

+Fail the test.  `fail()` is not counted as an assertion, it's an outright failure.
+Failed tests do not have their tearDown methods called.

 ### t.done( )